 Vermont ranks 44th among states and provinces with markers in this database.
 Vermont is a state in the United States of America located in the American Northeast.
 It is also in the New England region.
 Vermont is some 10 thousand square miles in size with a population of around 624 thousand people.
 The state is divided into 14 counties and all of them have entries in this database.
-In Vermont we have discovered historical markers in 177 cities and towns lying in 135 different ZIP Codes.
+In Vermont we have discovered historical markers in 177 cities and towns lying in 148 different ZIP Codes.

-The Vermont county with the most historical markers listed in this database is Chittenden County, with 120 of them.
-It is followed by Rutland County with 89 markers.
+The Vermont county with the most historical markers listed in this database is Chittenden County, with 125 of them.
+It is followed by Rutland County with 92 markers.
 The Shelburne area of Chittenden County has the highest number of markers within its limits, 51.
 In Rutland County the area with the most markers, 17, is Rutland.

 And finally the first, last, and oldest markers from Burlington.
 The first we touched on earlier: Site of the American House.
 The last: First International Ice Hockey Game added on June 9, 2020.
 It had been erected in 2019.
 The earliest marker erected was erected in 1898: The Battery, added on July 22, 2014.

 The Vermont Division for Historic Preservation is currently in charge of the familiar blue and gold and green and gold official historical markers found all over the state.
 You will also find official markers erected by the Vermont Board of Historic Sites, a predecessor.
-They erected their first marker in 1947, and we have 253 of their markers in the database.
+They erected their first marker in 1947, and we have 270 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.